Relativistic magnetohydrodynamics in the early Universe: Conclusions and summary

 The electromagnetic fields are then evolved together with the equations of motion of the fluid using Maxwell equations.

 One last step is still required to evolve \Eq{conservation_summary}, since $\tilde T^{ij}_{\rm pf}$ needs to be expressed in terms of the dynamical components $\tilde T^{0\mu}_{\rm pf}$ to close the system.
+Furthermore, we need to reconstruct the peculiar velocity $\uu$ and energy density $\tilde \rho$ from the dynamical variables $\tilde T^{0\mu}_{\rm pf}$ to express the imperfect (viscous) and Hubble four-forces.
 This procedure is described in \Sec{conservation_rel_perf}.
-In first place, the Lorentz factor can be computed in the following way,
+In first place, for a constant $\cs^2$, the Lorentz factor can be computed in the following way,

 Then, once $\gamma^2$ is computed, the stress tensor can be reconstructed using